 Inferential Statistics

 A comparison (of means, variance, proportions) is initiated with a hypothesis statement about a population or populations.
-The sample statistic(s) are studied and analyzed to determine with a certain level of confidence and power that the hypothesis (null hypothesis) is to be proven false or not false (but not necessarily true), see Hypothesis Testing for more information.
+The sample statistics are studied to determine, with a certain level of confidence and power, that the hypothesis (null hypothesis) is to be proven false or not false (but not necessarily true).
+See Hypothesis Testing for more information.

 Hypothesis Testing